3 minutes read time

 How do you let a staff member know when his or her visitor has arrived?
 Do you have to run around the office looking for Jim to tell him his 10am appointment is here?
 Your time is too precious and Running a reception is busy enough without having to track down employees every 5 minutes.
 A study by WhosOnLocation across 100 reception areas around the world showed it took receptionists on average, 1 minute and 8 seconds to track down a host of a visitor using a paper visitor register or book.
 Automatically send a text message to a host when they sign-in.
 Send an email too if you want.
 Copies could be sent to Jim’s assistant or your security guard, you can decide who should know when someone signs in.

 If your parking lot was flooding would you know who’s parked there?
 Could you quickly send a message to everyone to let them know?
-Keep your stress levels as low as possible (as low as they can be when you have a building full of people and a flood on your hands) and easily update your visitors with a notification (email or txt) sent from your visitor management system.
+Keep your stress levels as low as possible (as low as they can be when you have a building full of people and a flood on your hands) and easily update your visitors with a notification (email or txt) sent from your visitor management software.
 If your current system doesn’t let you alert everyone to these types of incidents (like a parking lot underwater), it’s not the right one.
 The best visitor management systems tell you who’s on site and contact who you need when you need to.

 Are drills or evacuation events seamless or a shambles at your organization?
 Do you know exactly who was on-site when you exited the building and can you tell who’s missing from the crowd outside?
 If you can’t say with certainty who’s on-site in real-time and if you don’t have a way to check that everyone is ok, your evacuation management system needs updating.
-You could try using an evacuation app that links up to your sign-in kiosk and visitor management system.
+You could try using an evacuation app that links up to your sign-in kiosk and visitor management software.
 Get your sign-in kiosk to send a list of employees, contractors and visitors on-site to your app and quickly do a roll-call from your mobile device.
 If someone isn’t present, send them a message to ask if they are safe.
 Then get more details if they aren’t.
-Knowing everyone, including visitors, is safe and accounted for during an emergency evacuation is what a good visitor management system is all about.
+Knowing everyone, including visitors, is safe and accounted for during an emergency evacuation is what a good visitor management solution is all about.

 Managing your visitors effectively doesn’t have to be hard work to implement and maintain.
 Update your system with one that works best for your organization.
 Make life easier for yourself and your visitors and while you’re at it, make your business a safer place to be.
 Have an obvious, easy to use and effective sign-in process.
 Send your visitors all the information they need to know pre-visit and let hosts (or their assistants) know when their visitors have arrived.
 And, if there’s an emergency, make sure everyone is safe and accounted for.
-Introduce a visitor management system that actually works and your visitors will love you for it.
+Introduce visitor management software that actually works and your visitors will love you for it.

 5 minutes read time